-CAMA to submit “Centers of Aeromedical Excellence” proposal to FAA medical leadership
+CAMA approves “Centers of Aeromedical Excellence” proposal and sends to FAA aeromedical leadership

-Leadership of CAMA will obtain final board approval before submitting a formal proposal for creation of “Centers of Aeromedical Excellence” to FAA aeromedical leadership during its recent annual educational and scientific meeting held September 8-10 in Rochester, Minnesota.
-This proposal comes in the face of federal legislation covered in the Pilot’s Bill of Rights II act that includes language that mandates that the FAA Administrator must come before Congress within 180 days of passage with specific plans of how it will speed up the aeromedical certification process.
-A CAMA working group met with the Federal Air Surgeon James Fraser and his leadership team April at the Aerospace Medical Association annual meeting in Atlantic City to begin talks on this proposal.
+Leadership of CAMA approved the final draft of a formal proposal for creation of “Centers of Aeromedical Excellence” and presented it to FAA aeromedical leadership during its recent annual educational and scientific meeting held September 8-10 in Rochester, Minnesota.
+This proposal comes in the face of federal legislation covered in the Pilot’s Bill of Rights II act that includes language mandating that the FAA Administrator must come before Congress within 180 days of passage with specific plans of how it will speed up the Special Issuance Authorization process.
+A CAMA working group met with the Federal Air Surgeon James Fraser and his leadership team last April at the Aerospace Medical Association annual meeting in Atlantic City to begin talks on this proposal.
 CAMA will now await further input from the FAA in hopes of seeking approval for this concept within the coming year.

-Designated centers would have to meet pre-determined criteria, and be approved by the FAA in order to create the equivalent of what the Aeromedical Certification Division of the FAA calls “Tiger Teams” in which a volume of cases are evaluated as a large batch in rapid succession by a team of Regional Flight Surgeons who fly in to Oklahoma City to catch up on cases.
+Designated centers would have to meet pre-determined criteria, and be approved by the FAA in order to create the equivalent of what the Aeromedical Certification Division of the FAA calls “Tiger Teams” in which a volume of cases are evaluated as a large batch in rapid succession by a team of Regional Flight Surgeons who fly in to Oklahoma City to make dispositions on cases that are backlogged.
 Other regularly scheduled committees such as expert panels for cardiovascular and neurologic diseases are already utilized by the FAA but require that the FAA pay travel and consultant expenses.
 The “Centers” concept would eliminate those fees.

 CAMA’s emphasis has been on creating environments to speed the aeromedical certification process through more delegated authority to Aviation Medical Examiners and by allowing development of partnerships with institutions that encourage assessment of airmen with multiple or complex medical issues.

-The annual scientific and educational meeting of CAMA will be held at Mayo Clinic in Rochester, Minnesota on September 8-10, 2016.
-CAMA Vice-President for Education Dr. Robert Haddon has coordinated a diverse and talented faculty participation for the event.
-Topics from cardiac conditions, infectious diseases, common eye disorders, and updates from the FAA are slated for presentation.
+The annual scientific and educational meeting of CAMA was held at Mayo Clinic in Rochester, Minnesota on September 8-10, 2016.
+CAMA Vice-President for Education Dr. Robert Haddon led a highly successful course covering a wide spectrum of clinical topics.

 Renew your CAMA dues now!
 (2016 CAMA Dues Form – Fillable Form)